jkrumbiegel/Animations.jl/docs/src/index.md

 nothing  # hide
 ```

-Because we are just interpolating numbers, we can plot them to visualize what the
+Because we are just interpolating numbers in most examples here, we can plot them to visualize what the
 result of the animation is.
 To get the value of the animation at some time `t` we
 use the `at()` function.